Zinc-30/notes/interesting recent papers.md

 >	"We present a neural network architecture that includes the same processing stages as a typical MCTS, but inside the neural network itself, as a dynamic computational graph.
 The key idea is to represent the internal state of the search, at each node, by a memory vector.
 The computation of the network proceeds forwards from the root state, just like a simulation of MCTS, using a simulation policy based on the memory vector to select the trajectory to traverse.
 The leaf state is then processed by an embedding network to initialize the memory vector at the leaf.
 The network proceeds backwards up the trajectory, updating the memory at each visited state according to a backup network that propagates from child to parent.
 Finally, the root memory vector is used to compute an overall prediction of value or action."
 >	"The major benefit of our planning architecture, compared to more traditional planning algorithms, is that it can be exposed to gradient-based optimisation.
 This allows us to replace every component of MCTS with a richer, learnable equivalent - while maintaining the desirable structural properties of MCTS such as the use of a model, iterative local computations, and structured memory.
 We jointly train the parameters of the evaluation network, backup network and simulation policy so as to optimise the overall predictions of the MCTS network.
 The majority of the network is fully differentiable, allowing for efficient training by gradient descent.
 Still, internal action sequences directing the control flow of the network cannot be differentiated, and learning this internal policy presents a challenging credit assignment problem.
 To address this, we propose a novel, generally applicable approximate scheme for credit assignment that leverages the anytime property of our computational graph, allowing us to also effectively learn this part of the search network from data."

-#### ["Learning Dynamic State Abstractions for Model-based Reinforcement Learning"](https://openreview.net/forum?id=HJw8fAgA-) Buesing, Weber, Racaniere, Eslami, Rezende, Reichert, Viola, Besse, Gregor, Hassabis, Wierstra
+#### ["Learning and Querying Fast Generative Models for Reinforcement Learning"](https://arxiv.org/abs/1802.03006) Buesing, Weber, Racaniere, Eslami, Rezende, Reichert, Viola, Besse, Gregor, Hassabis, Wierstra
   `learning to plan` `using available environment model` `I2A`
 >	"We have shown that state-space models directly learned from raw pixel observations are good candidates for model-based RL: 1) they are powerful enough to capture complex environment dynamics, exhibiting similar accuracy to frame-auto-regressive models; 2) they allow for computationally efficient Monte-Carlo rollouts; 3) their learned dynamic state-representations are excellent features for evaluating and anticipating future outcomes compared to raw pixels.
 This enabled Imagination Augemented Agents to outperform strong model-free baselines on MS PACMAN."
 >	"On a conceptual level, we present (to the best of our knowledge) the first results on what we termed learning-to-query.
 We show learning a rollout policy by backpropagating policy gradients leads to consistent (if modest) improvements."